StableMTL: Repurposing Latent Diffusion Models for Multi-Task Learning from Partially Annotated Synthetic Datasets: Experiments

+{For closer comparison, we also conduct experiments on NYU-v2~\cite{Silberman2012nyud} with the setting of MTPSL~\cite{MTPSL} where "\emph{One}" keeps exactly one task label per image, while "\emph{Random}" uses between one and all-but-one labels per image.}

-\condenseparagraph{Baselines.} We highlight that most MTL methods are designed to be trained on fully annotated datasets, thus not directly comparable.
-We therefore compare to \cite{diffusionmtl,nishi2024jtr}, which also handle partial annotations.
-Since both DiffusionMTL~\cite{diffusionmtl} and JTR~\cite{nishi2024jtr} are trained with \semantic{}, \normal{}, and \depth{} at most, we report these numbers by training on our ensemble of datasets using the baselines losses and loss weights.
-For a more direct comparison with our method, we also put significant efforts to adapt baselines to our full multi-dataset and full task set $\alltask$ setting, including support of temporal tasks which required modification of the architectures.
-Adaptations are reported as $\text{DiffusionMTL*}$ and $\text{JTR*}$.
-Furthermore, since our single-stream architecture (\cref{sec:singlestream}) is also capable of performing multitask, we include its results as \OURSSS{}.
+\condenseparagraph{Baselines.} We highlight that most MTL methods are designed to be trained on fully annotated datasets, which makes direct comparison impossible.
+Our main experiments therefore compare against DiffusionMTL~\cite{diffusionmtl} and JTR~\cite{nishi2024jtr}, state-of-the-art methods for MTL with partial annotations.
+The latter were originally designed for handling at most three tasks (among \semantic{}, \normal{}, and \depth{}) and require task-specific pixel-level losses.
+We report their original implementation performance on our ensemble of datasets using the baselines losses and loss weights.
+However, for a more direct comparison with our method, we made significant efforts to adapt the baselines to our full task set $\alltask$ experiment, including support for temporal tasks, which required modifications to the architectures.
+The adaptations, reported as $\text{DiffusionMTL*}$ and $\text{JTR*}$, use reweighted additional losses for scene flow, optical flow, albedo, and shading to {better balance loss magnitudes}.

+In addition to \OURS{}, we report our single-stream architecture, \OURSSS{} (\cref{sec:singlestream}), as it is also capable of performing multitask.
+Our single-task baseline is Lotus-D~\cite{he2024lotus}, trained separately for each task.
+All baselines follow their original training protocols, {\ie, sampling all available annotations simultaneously}.
+DiffusionMTL~\cite{diffusionmtl} and JTR~\cite{nishi2024jtr} use task-specific image-level losses, whereas our single-task baseline and \OURS{} use the MSE loss.
+Task-gradient isolation is applied only for \OURS{}.